11 Academics

 10. Final exam

-For those entering as Ph.D. students, this is the only proposal you need to write.
-For those who entered as M.S. students and wish to bypass, this happens once you have completed the by-pass (and therefore means you first must have finished your M.S. thesis proposal).
+For students entering SAFS (or QERM) as Ph.D. students, this is the only proposal you need to write.
+For anyone who entered as an M.S. student and wishes to bypass, this happens after you have completed the bypass (and therefore you first must have finished your M.S. thesis proposal).

 11.10 Ph.D.
 Qualifying Exam